Why should I hire you?

 How many words typically make up one page?

-The publishing industry’s standard for creative writing is typically said to be roughly 250 words per page as long as the following formatting details are adhered to:
+The publishing industry’s standard the number of words per page is roughly 250 words when the following formatting details are adhered to:

 - The margins should be 1-inch (or 2.55 cm) deep on all sides.